 In determining whether the detention of children on Nauru constitutes harm, it is then necessary to consider the extent to which the act of detention results in harm to children.

 The Australian Human Rights Commission has provided overwhelming evidence in this regard, finding that: “Prolonged detention is having profoundly negative impacts on the mental and emotional health and development of children.”

 Their conclusion is based on interviews with over 1000 children and parents, as well is visits to detention centres and consultations with experts.
 Further, in considering the culpability of Australian leaders it is worth noting that despite repeated cases of individuals requiring evacuation and medical treatment linked to the impacts of detention, and despite the extensive collective analysis indicating the level of harm the detention is causing, the Australian Government has knowingly continued this practice.
 This inaction meets the definition of neglect in and of itself, which further compounds the harmful nature of the current detention system.

 Q. Are we insulting the 10,000 people living on Nauru by choice?

 A. Nauruans are permitted to come and go from the island - and they do.
 They have passports.
 They have extended family members around them.
 They have their homes and they are surrounded by their own culture.
 The children being detained live in limbo on unfamiliar land and cannot leave.
 They might not be behind bars, but if you spent five years on an island the size of Melbourne Airport with no way of leaving, how free would you feel?

 Q. What do you mean we haven’t been told the truth?

 Most Australians don’t know there are still children detained on Nauru .
-Our leaders are denying Australians the truth about the 40 children trapped Nauru.
+Our leaders are denying Australians the truth about there being children trapped on Nauru.